Unmixing The Crowd: Learning Persistent Speaker Representations from Mixture-Derived Multi-Speaker Embeddings: System / Method

-\textbf{Permutation-invariant supervision:} Since output order is arbitrary, we train the student with permutation-invariant matching: for each mixture, we minimize the best assignment between predicted embeddings and teacher embeddings computed from the clean sources, using cosine distance.
-This enforces consistency with the teacher space while allowing unordered set prediction.
+Since the ordering of speakers inside a mixture is arbitrary, a fixed output ordering cannot be assumed during training.
+To address this ambiguity, we train the student with permutation-invariant embedding alignment strategy~\cite{pit1} (PIT applied to latent representations instead of speech signal outputs): for each mixture, we minimize the best assignment between predicted embeddings $\hat{\varepsilon}$ and teacher embeddings $\varepsilon$ computed from clean sources, using cosine distance.
+This enforces consistency with teacher space while allowing unordered set prediction.